-Fact: They Dilute Toxins, but they Don’t Eliminate Them
+Fact: They Dilute Toxins, but Don’t Eliminate Them

 Diuretics will make you pee, but they don’t remove THC.
 Yes, they can flush toxins out of your system and decrease the concentration of metabolites in urine, but diuretic consumption is essentially the same as drinking lots of water for THC detoxing purposes.
-Diuretics speed up urination, but your sample will be diluted to the point where it arouses suspicion.
-Your test will be rejected, voided, or you’ll otherwise fail.
+Diuretics speed up urination but dilute your sample to the point where it arouses suspicion.
+The result is a rejected, voided, or otherwise failed test.

 Myth: Household Products Can Help You with THC Detox

-In what has fallen into the ‘old housewives tale’ category, there is a suggestion that everyday items such as vinegar, pickle juice, niacin, and even bleach can help remove THC from your system.
+In what has fallen into the ‘old housewives’ tale’ category, there is a suggestion that items such as vinegar, pickle juice, and niacin are useful.
 As far as vinegar is concerned, the belief is that drinking it before a test will flush out your system or mask traces of THC.

-As pickle juice is highly acidic, like vinegar, it is suggested that drinking it will dissolve drug metabolites and cleanse the urine.
-Niacin is vitamin B3, and is used to boost the metabolism while regulating blood pressure.
-As it dilates the blood vessels, it is assumed that niacin will flush THC out of the system.
-Finally, there are a few idiots who claim that drinking Drano or bleach will cleanse your body of THC.
-Don’t be one of these idiots — just don’t.
+As pickle juice is highly acidic, like vinegar, the suggestion is that drinking it will dissolve drug metabolites and cleanse the urine.
+Niacin is vitamin B3 and is used to boost the metabolism while regulating blood pressure.
+As it dilates the blood vessels, the assumption is that niacin will flush THC out of the system.

 Fact: Science Says You’re Wasting Your Time